staceybrandsma/staceybrandsma.github.io/docs/README.md

 **<div style="text-align: right"> <span style="font-size: larger; font-size: larger;">msc computer science, msc analytics, bsc biology</span>** </div>

 I am a senior data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies, with a passion for analyzing data to improve patient's lives.
-My area of interest and expertise is at the intersection between precision medicine, public health, and data science and their applications in improving care for chronic diseases.
+My area of interest and expertise is at the intersection between precision medicine, public health, and data science and their applications in improving patient care and treatments.
-I am working towards a Master of Science in Computer Science to complement my Master of Science in Analytics and Bachelor of Science in Biology.
+I have both a Master of Science in Computer Science and Master of Science in Analytics from Georgia Tech, in addition to my Bachelor of Science in Biology.

 ### Contact Information
-- stacey.data.science@gmail.com
 - [Resume](StaceyBrandsma_Resume.pdf)
 - <a href="https://www.linkedin.com/in/stacey-brandsma/"> LinkedIn </a>
 - <a href="https://www.github.com/staceybrandsma/"> Github </a>